-Polycystic ovary syndrome: metabolic challenges and new treatment options
+Polycystic ovary syndrome: metabolic challenges and new

 The objective is to test the hypothesis that Polycystic Ovary Syndrome (PCOS) my be the final expression of a variety of metabolic and neuroendocrine perturbations caused by a chronic bowel inflammatory state.